Atrium is a poetry webzine based in Worcestershire, UK.

 About the Editors:

-Holly Magill is a poet from Worcestershire, UK.
-Her work has been published in various magazines, including The Interpreter’s House, Bare Fiction, The Morning Star, Ink Sweat & Tears, and anthologies – Stairs and Whispers: D/deaf and Disabled Poets Write Back (Nine Arches Press), and #MeToo: A Women’s Poetry Anthology (Fairacre Press).
-She is on the panel of readers for Three Drops from a Cauldron’s seasonal anthologies.
-Her debut pamphlet The Becoming of Lady Flambé is published by Indigo Dreams (2018).
+Holly Magill’s poetry has appeared in numerous magazines, including The Interpreter’s House, Bare Fiction, and Under The Radar, and anthologies –Stairs and Whispers: D/deaf and Disabled Poets Write Back (Nine Arches Press) and #MeToo: A Women’s Poetry Anthology (Fair Acre Press).
+She won first prize in the 2019 Cannon Poets ‘Sonnet or Not’ competition.
+Her debut pamphlet, The Becoming of Lady Flambé, is available from Indigo Dreams Publishing.
 She is fond of cats and strong tea above most things.